ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

         - really being succeeded by vulkan
     - DirectX - microsoft APIs for graphics and more

+## GAME CONSOLES
+- Xbox
+    - gen 1 - xbox, gen 2 - xbox 360,
+    - gen 3 - xbox One, backwards compabile with xbox original and 360
+    - gen 4 - xbox series X/S - fully backward compatible with xbox One (and xbox 360 and original xbox)
+- ps5 (gen 5) - backward compatible with most ps4 games

 ## LEAGUE
 - north america server: 104.160.131.3
 - ctrl f in league for ping